onlinecity/gatewayapi-docs/docs/rest.rst

    (40 minutes).
    We expect you to reply with a 2XX status code within 60 seconds, or we consider it a failed attempt.

+   The `charge_status` is only present for overcharged smses.

 .. _mosms: